 “Drive through millions of lights perfectly synchronized to holiday music you’ll hear right through your radio.
 Drive by giant candy canes, snowmen, arched pathways and more.
 Take your time enjoying this lighting extravaganza — we won’t judge you if you join the kids with your face pressed against the window!”

-The Salt Lake County Fairgrounds in South Jordan at 2100 W. 11400 S is one of nine locations around the country hosting this holiday event.
+The Bastian Agricultural Center in South Jordan at 11161 2200 W is one of nine locations around the country hosting this holiday event.
 Fees are $35 per car and reservations are required.
-A VIP Party Pack is available that includes —Diffraction Glasses (x4), Light Bulb Necklaces (x2), Candy Cane Light Batons (x2), Rudolph Noses (x2), CIC Air Freshener (x1), In-car Activity Card (x1).
-The party pack is available for $60 per car.
+A VIP Party Pack is available that includes —Diffraction Glasses (x4), Light Bulb Necklaces (x2), Light Wands (x2), Air Freshener (x1).
+The party pack is available for $55 per car.

 For more information visit the Christmas in Color site here.